-- What are the Benefits of NVMe vs. SATA?
+- What are the Differences between NVMe vs. SATA Drive Form Factors?

-With users always wanting the best performance possible, the talks of NVMe have brought many to ask…
+Since everyone wants the best performance possible, the talks of NVMe SSDs have brought many to ask…

 What are the Benefits of NVMe vs. SATA?

-For a visual reference, see the image with the four most popular form factors (from top to bottom):
+For a visual reference, see the image for the most popular form factors (from top to bottom):

-- M.2 NVMe SSD (note how it has 1 indentation versus the SATA M.2’s two)
+- M.2 NVMe SSD (note how it has one indentation in the connector instead of two)

 - 2.5 inch SATA SSD for laptops